pantry/pantry.github.io/core/extending.md

     EchoEchoEchoEchoEcho
     $>

 We will update the `command` definition to include the "-t" option, and while we're at it add a description to the "echo" command itself.
 These options are specified in the optional block to the `command` method.
 This block is executed in a light wrapper round Ruby's [OptionParser](http://ruby-doc.org/stdlib-2.1.0/libdoc/optparse/rdoc/OptionParser.html) library, so all options available there are valid here.
-The parsed options are then passed into `#prepare_message` as a Hash, using the longest given `#option` name as keys.
+The parsed options are then passed into `#prepare_message` as a Hash, using the longest given `#option` names as keys.

 {% highlight ruby %}
 class TheSimplestEcho < Pantry::Command